s-guenther/s-guenther.github.io/_posts/projects/24-09-21-rotary-table.md

 ---
 layout: page
 header: no
-subheadline: "Rotary Table for a Measurement System"
+subheadline: "A Rotary Table and Automation for a Measurement System"
 title:  "Rotary Table"
 teaser: "This project developed a numerically controlled rotary table integrated with a Laser Scanning Vibrometer for structural health monitoring.
 It automates the precise measurement of wave propagation in curved composite structures, such as carbon fiber reinforced polymers (CFRP).
-The system is  enables accurate and efficient data collection through automated measurement cycles."
+The system enables accurate and efficient data collection through automated measurement cycles."
 # meta_teaser: "Meta-Teaser String"
 # breadcrumb: true
 categories: